-The Commission has appointed U.S. Bank Trust Company, National Association, Philadelphia, Pennsylvania, as the Trustee and Authenticating Agent under the Senior Indenture.
+The Commission has appointed U.S. Bank Trust Company, National Association, Philadelphia, Pennsylvania, as the Trustee and Authenticating Agent under the Senior Indenture and as Escrow Agent under the Escrow Agreement.
 The obligations and duties of the Trustee are as described in the Senior Indenture.
-The Trustee has not evaluated the risks, benefits or propriety of any investment in the 2024A Bonds, and makes no representation, and has reached no conclusions, regarding the validity of the 2024A Bonds, the security therefor, the adequacy of the provisions for payment thereof or the tax status of the interest on the 2024A Bonds.
-The Trustee has relied upon the opinions of Co-Bond Counsel for the validity and tax status of the interest on the 2024A Bonds as well as other matters set out in such opinions.
-Furthermore, the Trustee has no oversight responsibility, and is not accountable, for the use or application by the Commission of any of the 2024A Bonds authenticated or delivered pursuant to the Senior Indenture or for the use or application of the proceeds of such 2024A Bonds by the Commission.
+The duties of the Escrow Agent are as described in the Escrow Agreement.
+The Trustee has not evaluated the risks, benefits or propriety of any investment in the 2025 Bonds, and makes no representation, and has reached no conclusions, regarding the validity of the 2025 Bonds, the security therefor, the adequacy of the provisions for payment thereof or the tax status of the interest on the 2025 Bonds.
+The Trustee has relied upon the opinions of Co-Bond Counsel for the validity and tax status of the interest on the 2025 Bonds as well as other matters set out in such opinions.
+Furthermore, the Trustee has no oversight responsibility, and is not accountable, for the use or application by the Commission of any of the 2025 Bonds authenticated or delivered pursuant to the Senior Indenture or for the use or application of the proceeds of such 2025 Bonds by the Commission.